The History of the Joker Card

 My belief is that the concept of the J♣ as a wild card in Brag gave rise to the Joker card in Euchre.
 It should be noted that the Left Bower in Euchre is similar in that it is not a ‘natural trump.’
 The Left Bower can be viewed as a ‘wild card’ that gets promoted to trump second in rank for each hand.

 It is the game of Brag that is important to our discussion.
 Descriptions of Brag can be found in most of the Hoyle books on card games from as early as 1725.
 For example, from The Compleat Gamester(5), 1725, 5th ed., Brag is described as using the J♣ as a wild card, but the 9♦ could be used as another wild card if all players agreed.
 Brag consisted of three stakes.
 Three cards were dealt to the players, and the player who held the best card won the first stake.
 What is important is that the second stake was won by “bragging” or “bluffing” that a player held was a better hand than his or her opponent.
 Bluffing in Brag is similar to bluffing in poker.
 Initially, Poker was called “Bluff” for several years.
+From 1830s to 1850s, Brag had more of an impact on Poker than any other card game.
 The best hand combination or pair-royal in Brag won the second stake, or you could win by Bluffing your opponent that you held the best hand.
 The Jack of Clubs as a “wild card” called a “Bragger” could be paired with any other card(s) to make pair-royal.

 Development of Poker